ozgurnew/working-copy/README.md

 # aks-observability-as-code-terraform
 Explanation of the high-level design:
-This configuration uses a remote backend that allows both developers and Azure Pipelines to use the same Terraform state to deploy resources.
+This configuration uses a remote backend that allows both developers and Azure Pipeline to use the same Terraform state to deploy resources.
 <br />
  <br />
 Datadog-azure-integration provider is applied directly to the Kubernetes cluster.
 However, a datadog-agent is also applied to all nodes to gather node-specific metrics, therefore created two modules one is for aks Kubernetes, and the other one is for Kubernetes configuration.